- Where: High Road/Stoneham Way junction, Swaythling to Lodge Road/Portswood Road junction, Portswood

 - What: To be determined

-The TCF corridor 4 will connect Fair Oak and Bishopstoke to Eastleigh by bus and bike, and onwards from Eastleigh to Southampton Airport and Southampton City Centre by bus and bike with improved connections to the University of Southampton.
+The Eastleigh to Southampton Corridor will connect Fair Oak and Bishopstoke to Eastleigh by bus and bike, and onwards from Eastleigh to Southampton Airport and Southampton City Centre by bus and bike with improved connections to the University of Southampton.

 The corridor carries approximately 7,500 vehicles a day, on Portswood Road and 20,000 on Thomas Lewis Way with 26 two-way buses an hour, and connections with the rail network at Eastleigh, Southampton Airport, Swaythling and St Denys stations.